Ferdinand II, Holy Roman Emperor: Negotiations and alliances

 Cooperating with Rudolph II's principal advisor, Melchior Klesl, Bishop of Vienna, Ferdinand persuaded the emperor to seek a reconciliation with Matthias.
 Ferdinand and other imperial princes came to Prague to meet with the emperor on 1 May 1610.
 He stayed neutral in the family feud, which enabled him to mediate between the two brothers.
-They reached a compromise, but Rudolph refused to name Matthias as his successor.
+They reached a compromise, but Rudolph II refused to name Matthias as his successor.
 Instead, he adopted Ferdinand's younger brother, Leopold, who had hired 15,000 mercenaries at his request.
 Leopold invaded Bohemia in February 1611, but the troops of the Bohemian Estates defeated him.
 The Bohemian Estates dethroned Rudolph and elected Matthias king on 23 May 1611.
 Since Rudolph retained the title of emperor, his succession in the Holy Roman Empire remained uncertain.
 Matthias, Ferdinand and Maximilian III assembled at Vienna to discuss the issue with Philip III's envoy, Baltasar de Zúñiga, in December.
 They decided to support Matthias's election as King of the Romans (which could have secured his right to succeed Rudolph II), but the three ecclesiastical electors opposed the plan because of Matthias's concessions to the Protestants in Hungary, Austria and Bohemia.

 Matthias was elected Holy Roman Emperor only months after Rudolph II died on 20 June 1612.
-Since Matthias and his two surviving brothers, Maximilian III and Albert VII were childless, his succession in Austria, Bohemia, Hungary and the Holy Roman Empire was uncertain.
+Since Matthias and his two surviving brothers, Maximilian III, Archduke of Austria and Albert VII, Archduke of Austria were childless, his succession in Austria, Bohemia, Hungary and the Holy Roman Empire was uncertain.
 Matthias made Ferdinand the governor of Lower and Upper Austria and appointed him as his representative in Hungary, but Klesl became his most influential advisor.
 Klesl wanted to forge a new princely alliance in the Holy Roman Empire with the participation of both Catholic and Protestant princes.
 Ferdinand and Maximilian III regarded his plan dangerous and sent envoys to Rome to convince the Pope about the importance of a pure Catholic alliance.
-Although the Catholic League was renewed, it declared, in accordance with Klesl's proposal, the defense of the imperial constitution as its principal purpose instead of the protection of Catholicism.
-Philip III of Spain announced his claim to succeed Matthias in Bohemia and Hungary, emphasizing that his mother, Anna, the sister of Matthias, had never renounced her right to the two realms.
+Although the Catholic League was renewed, it declared, in accordance with Klesl's proposal, the defence of the imperial constitution as its principal purpose instead of the protection of Catholicism.
+Philip III of Spain announced his claim to succeed Matthias in Bohemia and Hungary, emphasising that his mother, Anna of Austria, Queen of Spain, the sister of Matthias, had never renounced her right to the two realms.
 Matthias and Ferdinand discussed the issue with Zúñiga in Linz in June and July 1613, but they did not reach an agreement.
-Maximilian III and Albert VII who preferred Ferdinand to Philip III renounced their claims in favor of him in August 1614, but Klesl made several efforts to delay the decision.
+Maximilian III and Albert VII who preferred Ferdinand to Philip III renounced their claims in favor of him in August 1614, but Melchior Klesl made several efforts to delay the decision.